Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 Entry Requirements

-The basic entry requirement for a Master of Urban Planning is a university degree achieved with solid grades.
+The basic entry requirement is a university degree achieved with solid grades.
 For those lacking this, you can gain entry based on professional experience and non-degree postgraduate qualifications.

 A Graduate Certificate course embedded in a master's program may provide an alternative pathway for those who don't automatically qualify for entry.